GabrielJuliao/ubuntu-docker-install/README.md

 <ol>
 <li>
-Clone the repository from your WSL distro.
+Clone the repository from your distro.
 </li>
 <li>
 Change your location to the script path <code>cd wsl-docker-install